trash/trash.github.io/_posts/wip/So what is it.md

 1. The player who wants to build a thriving town in a vibrant, breathing fantasy environment.
 More interested in braving the wilds and the success of the town's economy than the minutiae of every individual citizen's life-happenings.
 2. The player who wants to build a town so they can sit back and watch all the absurd, funny, amusing, tragic things that happen in their citizen's lives.

 As with any good simulation the emphasis will be on providing compelling emergent gameplay.
-That is the world will foster interesting and unique stories every time you play it.
+Meaning the world will foster interesting and unique stories every time you play it.
 The game will feature mechanics complex enough to require mastery but not so complex as to be esoteric or impossible to understand.

 ## What sets it apart?

 So, what will make up the game?
 What defines it?
-What sets it apart from Dwarf Fortress, Spacebase DF9, Stonehearth, Clockwork Empires, or Rimworld?
+What sets it apart from Dwarf Fortress and its inspired relatives, Spacebase DF9, Stonehearth, Clockwork Empires, or Rimworld?

 The environment and context for one.
 I'm heavily inspired by Dungeons and Dragons, specifically I've been reading a whole lot of R.A.
 Salvatore, and playing Forgotten Realms games like Baldur's Gate and Icewind Dale.
 It would be very apt to say that I see this as a game about settling a town in a random corner of Faerûn or some other fantasy landscape, where conflict and danger exist around every corner.
 I see this as a game about hardship and difficulty, about simulating the excitement of what it would be like to be on the edge of civilization in a foreign and magical land.